Strict hierarchy of optimal strategies for global estimations: Linking global estimations with local ones

-\textit{Unexpected results.}---To illuminate distinct features of global estimations, we, in what follows, make reference to the work by Giovannetti \textit{et al.}~\cite{Giovannetti2006PRL}, where parallel and sequential strategies are examined within the local estimation framework.
+\textit{Unexpected results.}---To illuminate distinct features of global estimations, we make reference to the work by Giovannetti \textit{et al.}~\cite{Giovannetti2006PRL}, where parallel and sequential strategies are examined within the local estimation framework.
 We need to consider the unitary channel $\mathcal{E}_\theta=\mathcal{U}_\theta$, i.e., the channel in Eq.~(\ref{Example-Channel}) with $\eta=1$ and $\gamma=0$.
 Hereafter, we refer to the parallel strategies examined within the local (global) estimation framework as local (global) parallel strategies, and similarly for local (global) sequential strategies.
-It has been shown that the optimal input state in local parallel strategies is the Greenberger–Horne–Zeilinger (GHZ) state $\left(\ket{0}^{\otimes N}+\ket{1}^{\otimes N}\right)/\sqrt{2}$, irrespective of the value of $\theta$ in question \cite{Giovannetti2006PRL}.
-That is, the optimality of the GHZ state holds for every $\theta\in[-\pi,\pi)$.
+It is well-known that the optimal input state in local parallel strategies is the Greenberger–Horne–Zeilinger (GHZ) state $\left(\ket{0}^{\otimes N}+\ket{1}^{\otimes N}\right)/\sqrt{2}$ for all $\theta\in[-\pi,\pi)$ \cite{Giovannetti2006PRL}.
 As such, an intuitive deduction may be that the optimal probe state would also be the GHZ state for global parallel strategies.
 However, we find that $1.5217\leq\mathcal{J}_{\max}^{(i)}\leq 1.5218$ but $\mathcal{J}=1/4$ for the GHZ state when $N=2$, implying that the above deduction is invalid in general.
 Also, our result suggests that one candidate for the optimal input state in global parallel strategies is $\sqrt{3/10}|0000\rangle +\sqrt{1/5}|0101\rangle +\sqrt{1/5}|1010\rangle +\sqrt{3/10}|1111\rangle$, indicating that the optimal input state differs in structure from the GHZ state.
-Next, let us switch our discussion to sequential strategies.
-Recall that adaptive controls are useless in improving the ultimate performance of local sequential strategies \cite{Giovannetti2006PRL}, irrespective of the value of $\theta$ in question.
+We next switch our discussion to sequential strategies.
+Recall that adaptive controls are useless in improving the ultimate performance of local sequential strategies \cite{Giovannetti2006PRL}.
 However, we find that adaptive controls are useful for global sequential strategies.
-Indeed, in the $N=2$ case, the maximal information attained in global sequential strategies without controls is $0.25$, which is strictly less than the maximal information attained with controls $1.5217\leq\mathcal{J}_{\max}^{(ii)}\leq 1.5219$.
+Indeed, when $N=2$, the maximal information attained in global sequential strategies without controls is $0.25$, which is strictly less than the maximal information attained with controls $1.5217\leq\mathcal{J}_{\max}^{(ii)}\leq 1.5219$.
 Finally, in contrast to the result that local parallel and sequential strategies share the same ultimate performance for every $N$ and every $\theta\in[-\pi,\pi)$ \cite{Giovannetti2006PRL}, we find that global sequential strategies can be superior to global parallel strategies in ultimate performance.
-We illustrate this point by showing that $\mathcal{J}_{\max}^{(i)}\leq 1.84507<1.84517\leq \mathcal{J}_{\max}^{(ii)}$ in the $N=3$ case.
+We illustrate this point by showing that $\mathcal{J}_{\max}^{(i)}\leq 1.84507<1.84517\leq \mathcal{J}_{\max}^{(ii)}$ when $N=3$.